hiooyUI/simple-switch/README.md

 # simple-switch
-A simple switch beautify your checkbox!
+A simple switch jQuery plugin to beautify your checkbox

 Support swipping left / right